 Let’s be honest here.
-Financial tasks are necessary…but during the end-of-year rush, they’re another item crowding your to-do list.
+Financial tasks are necessary…but during the end-of-year rush and New Year's resolution season, they’re another item crowding your to-do list.
 But what if your financial to-do list puts you closer toward the goals that are most meaningful to you in the year ahead?